≡ Menu

 “What should I do if my dog is having a seizure?”

-If your dog is having a seizure first of all it is important to remain calm and not yell or speak loudly.
-Treat them like a crying baby, yelling is not going to make them quiet down, or in your case end the seizure.
+If your dog is having a seizure, it is essential to remain calm and not yell or speak loudly.
+Treat them like a crying baby; yelling will not make them quiet down or, in your case, end the seizure.

 We would not recommend…

 Trying to move your pet or placing your hands near their mouth because they might bite you without controlling it.
-When a pet is in a seizure it’s like their hypnotized, they can’t control what they are doing, which means that they could accidentally injure you while you’re trying to help them out.
+When a pet is in a seizure, it’s like they’re hypnotized; they can’t contain what they are doing, which means they could accidentally injure you while you’re trying to help them out.

 One widely recommended trick…